genjidb/docs/content/en/docs/genji-sql/expressions.md

 #### Conversion during comparison

 Prior to comparison, an implicit conversion is operated for the operands to be of the same type.
 Not all types can be compared together.
-When two incompatible types are compared, the comparison always returns `false`.
+When two incompatible types are compared, the comparison always returns `false`, except if one of the operands is NULL, in that case it returns NULL.

 Example: